Policies & Guidelines

 Practicing: Practice Facilities and On the Course

 Practice is confined to the practice ranges and practice greens.
 Range balls may be used on the practice ranges only and may not be used on the golf course.
 Unused range balls and baskets are to be left on the practice tee.
 Please check in at the Golf Shop to secure permission to use ranges and/or to rent golf balls.

 The City of Idaho Falls regrets any and all personal injuries or damage to personal property caused by golf balls alleged to have left the golf course property.
 Understandably, it is impossible to eliminate the risk of errant balls insofar as it is an inherent risk of the activity.
 Accordingly, the Idaho Falls Parks and Recreation Department Golf Courses and the City of Idaho Falls assume no responsibility for any and all personal injuries and damage to personal property caused by errant golf balls.
 The following is our policy on all such incidents:

-- All golfers accept responsibility for their actions while on the golf course property and are notified of such through signage that is displayed on our scorecards and website.
+- All golfers, spectators, and other facility approved participants accept responsibility for their actions while on the golf course property and are notified of such through signage that is displayed on our scorecards, website, and other locations.

 - An individual alleging a loss or damage will be permitted to accompany an employee of the golf course onto the course/range in an attempt to locate the individual who may have hit the errant ball.
 If one fails to take this option it should be understood that it will be nearly impossible to locate and identify the offender.
 Please note, it is NOT the employee’s responsibility to accuse anyone of hitting the ball.

 - It is the responsibility of the parties involved to exchange phone numbers, insurance company information and other pertinent details that you feel are needed.
 The golf course staff is not responsible to determine its accuracy.